AadraShukla/4kingcardgame/README.md

 # 4kingcardgame
-2 players get cards from shuffled main queue at each turn. when a player has 4 kings they win.
+2 players get cards from shuffled main queue at each turn. when a player has 4 kings they win. implemented with queue